 “It’s an amazing opportunity,” said Betty, who teaches history at Amherst High School.
 “What I’m learning here I can incorporate into the classroom.”

 Lee said she is thrilled to have enthusiastic students.
 “It has been great to have this group of graduate students,” Lee said.
 “They do the readings, are highly motivated, and hard-working.”

 The students not only studied Sandusky, they visited other nearby sites, including Poplar Forest, Point of Honor, and Montpelier.

->

-> Sandusky is best known as a Civil War site because it briefly was commandeered by General David Hunter as headquarters for Union troops in 1864.
+Sandusky is best known as a Civil War site because it briefly was commandeered by General David Hunter as headquarters for Union troops in 1864.
 Sandusky remained a home for Hutter descendants until 1952.
-It is now a historic house museum administered by the Historic Sandusky Foundation and Lynchburg College.
+It is now a historic house museum administered by the Historic Sandusky Foundation and University of Lynchburg.

->

-> The group will complete a report and make a public presentation on its findings.
+The group will complete a report and make a public presentation on its findings.